yemilgr/PikeStone/README.md

 ```

 ## Request
-The request class is the one in charge of handling the request input and data.
+The request class is in charge of handling the request input and data.

 ### Request functions